Skip to main content

 Frequently Asked Questions

-View the full list of frequently asked questions for the Brighton Mountain Wind Farm project.
+Click on the button below to access the full list of frequently asked questions for the Brighton Mountain Wind Farm project.

 • How much power will the wind farm produce?